vegaprotocol/specs/specs/0045-data-sourcing.md

 The following are expected to be implemented in future.

 a) New base data source types:
+1. Internal market parameters
-1. Internal market parameters and data
+1. Internal market data (prices)
 1. Internal network parameters and metrics
 1. Signed or validator verified HTTPS endpoints
 1. Other blockchains that we bridge to